Classes & Lessons

 1980's, Joyce went to Senegal, West Africa to augment her six years

-of study of traditional African drumming with Ibrahima Camara to seek the roots of
+of study with traditional African drum master, Ibrahima Camara to seek the roots of

 American jazz.
 She studied jazz drums with Alan Dawson (Dave

-Brubeck's drummer for 9 years), and big band performance and leading with tenor sax
+Brubeck's drummer for 9 years), and big band leading with tenor sax

 master Illinois Jacquet.
 Classical cello was her main instrument in

 her early days with teachers from the Boston Symphony.
 Her classical

 music theory, musicianship, and harmonic analysis studies took place

 at Harvard under the instruction of Professor Luise Vosgerchian (a

 protege' of Nadia Boulanger and acknowledged mentor of Yo-Yo Ma) and in opera analysis seminars with